FoxRLY/CMakeInitializer/README.md

 - Some foolproofing is baked into program: you CANNOT create project without name, with incorrect language or run and build anything but release and debug versions
 - Some foolproofing is intentionally omitted: you CAN generate cmake project with version ```BRUH``` and language standard ```19999```
 - To install program systemwide just build it (run ./build.sh release) and copy executable from build/release into your /bin folder (or be a mage and use cmake_install)
-- Git repo initialization is intentionally not implemented (why don't you `git init` it yourself by that point?) but gitignore is there for you